Skeletal filtrations of the fundamental group of a non-archimedean curve: Fundamental groups for metrized complexes

-In this section, we will use the equivalence of categories in Theorem \ref{MainThm3} and endow the category of rigidified coverings with the structure of a Galois category.
-Using this structure, we can define the {\it{Galois closure}} of a finite rigidified covering.
-Furthermore, we can use this structure to define normal subgroups of the tame fundamental group of a punctured curve, which we will call the decomposition group $\mathfrak{D}(\Sigma^{0})$ and the inertia group $\mathfrak{I}(\Sigma^{0})$ of a subcomplex $\Sigma^{0}$ of a metrized complex $\Sigma$.
-For curves without punctures, we prove in Theorem \ref{FundamentalGroupGraph1} that the quotient $\pi_{\mathfrak{D}}(\Sigma(X)):=\pi(X)/\mathfrak{D}(\Sigma)$ is isomorphic to the profinite completion of the ordinary fundamental group of the underlying graph of $\Sigma$.
-Furthermore, the unramified extensions coming from the quotients $\pi_{\mathfrak{D}}(\Sigma(X))$ and $\pi_{\mathfrak{I}}(\Sigma(X))$ are shown to correspond to the extensions coming from the toric and connected parts in the analytic Jacobian of the curve, see Theorem \ref{TorsionUnramifiedCoverings1}.
-This ties in to the class field theory philosophy that the Jacobian classifies the unramified coverings of the curve and that decompositions of the Jacobian should give rise to a decomposition in the set of unramified coverings.
-The graph theory interpretation shows in what sense the corresponding coverings are different.
+In this section, we use the equivalence of categories in Theorem \ref{MainThm3} and endow the category of residually tame coverings with the structure of a Galois category, giving a natural notion of a fundamental group $\pi(\Sigma)$ for a metrized complex $\Sigma$.
+We furthermore define the notions of unramified coverings and completely split coverings above a subcomplex $\Sigma^{0}\subset{\Sigma}$.
+These correspond to closed subgroups of $\pi(\Sigma)$, which we call the absolute inertia group $\mathfrak{I}(\Sigma^{0})$ and decomposition group $\mathfrak{D}(\Sigma^{0})$ of $\Sigma^{0}$.
+For unmarked curves, we prove in Theorem \ref{FundamentalGroupGraph1} that the quotient $\pi_{\mathfrak{D}}(\Sigma(X)):=\pi(\Sigma)/\mathfrak{D}(\Sigma)$ is isomorphic to the profinite completion of the ordinary fundamental group of the underlying graph of $\Sigma$.
+Furthermore, we show that the coverings that come from the abelianizations of the quotients $\pi_{\mathfrak{D}}(\Sigma)$ and $\pi_{\mathfrak{I}}(\Sigma)$ correspond to the extensions that come from the toric and connected parts in the analytic Jacobian of the curve, see Theorem \ref{TorsionUnramifiedCoverings1}.